-Essential Fatty Acids are vital for skin health, they are the building blocks for cell membranes.
+Essential Fatty Acids are vital for our skin health, they are the building blocks for our cellular membranes.

 These fats influence many of our biological functions, an insufficient intake results in loss of skin elasticity, dryness, poor wound healing and increases our susceptibility to premature ageing.

-Metabolism of both linoleic acid and alpha-linolenic acid is limited in the skin and body, which is why they are considered ESSENTIAL nutrients.
+Metabolism of both linoleic acid and alpha-linolenic acid is limited in our skin and body, which is why they are considered ESSENTIAL nutrients.

 We can’t produce them naturally, the only source we can obtain them from is supplements, food and topical applications.

-They play a big role in maintaing the integrity and function of our skin:
+They play a big role in maintaining the integrity and function of our skin:

 They keep arteries healthy